Sprouts Farmers Market Inc. (SFM) Shares Up Despite Recent Market Volatility

 SFM’s Market Performance

-SFM’s stock has seen a -0.57% decrease for the week, with a 1.14% rise in the past month and a -2.37% fall in the past quarter.
-The volatility ratio for the week is 2.85%, and the volatility levels for the past 30 days are at 2.96% for Sprouts Farmers Market Inc. The simple moving average for the last 20 days is 1.54% for SFM stock, with a simple moving average of 10.45% for the last 200 days.
+The stock of Sprouts Farmers Market Inc. (SFM) has seen a 1.27% increase in the past week, with a 1.67% rise in the past month, and a -1.41% fall in the past quarter.
+The volatility ratio for the week is 3.24%, and the volatility levels for the past 30 days are at 3.08% for SFM.
+The simple moving average for the last 20 days is 3.23% for SFM stock, with a simple moving average of 12.14% for the last 200 days.

 Analysts’ Opinion of SFM